Saturday, September 20, 2025

 “Then the prophet Jeremiah spoke to the prophet Hananiah in the presence of the priests and in the presence of all the people who stood in the house of the Lord, and the prophet Jeremiah said, ‘Amen!
 The Lord do so; the Lord perform your words which you have prophesied, to bring back the vessels of the Lord’s house and all who were carried away captive, from Babylon to this place.’”
 Jeremiah 28:5-6

-“So what should Jeremiah do?
-More to the point, what should we do when people in our own culture rejects the hard truths of God’s Word?
+“What should we do when people in our own culture reject the hard truths of God’s Word?
 Francis Schaeffer explains that the situation has not changed very much, if at all, since the days of Jeremiah: ‘Any man who thinks he can speak truly of the things of God today into such a culture as our own and not have such words spoken against him is foolish.
 It is not possible.’”
 [3]

 But Jeremiah’s secondary response was not docile.
 He warned them.